-Every new drug or treatment regimen goes through a series of studies called "clinical trials" before it becomes part of standard therapy.
-A clinical trial for new cancer drugs and treatments is a carefully controlled research study that aims to improve the care and treatment of cancer patients.
-In the United States, the FDA requires all new drugs and other treatments to be tested in clinical trials before they are made available to the public.
-At any given time, there are thousands of cancer clinical trials available as doctors and researchers are always seeking new and better treatments for patients.
+Every new drug for cancer, and for cancer complications such as GVHD, goes through a series of carefully controlled research studies before it can become part of standard care.
+These research studies are called "clinical trials" and they are used to find better ways to care for and treat people who have cancer.
+In the United States, the FDA requires that all new drugs and other treatments be tested in clinical trials before they can be used.
+At any given time, there are thousands of cancer clinical trials taking place.
+Doctors and researchers are always looking for new and better ways to treat cancer.